varya/steroids/_posts/project_configuration/2013-11-12-config-xml-ios.markdown

 * **KeyboardShrinksView (boolean, defaults to false)** – when set to true to, the actual WebView is shrunk when the keyboard comes up, instead of the viewport shrinking and the WebView becoming scrollable. *Known issue: a yellow background flashes when the WebView is beign resized.
 A yellow background shows through the transparent form accessory bar.*

 * **SuppressesIncrementalRendering (boolean, defaults to false)** – when set to true, the WebView suppresses content rendering until it is fully loaded into memory (this affects e.g. complex iFrames).
 Note that by default, Steroids displays the `loading.html` screen until a new WebView has finished loading.

+* **PaginationMode (string, defaults to `unpaginated`)** - valid values are `unpaginated`, `leftToRight`, `topToBottom`, `bottomToTop`, and `rightToLeft`.
+This property determines whether content in the WebView is broken up into pages that fill the view one screen at a time, or shown as one long scrolling view.
+If set to a paginated form, this property toggles a paginated layout on the content, causing the web view to use the values of the `PageLength` and `GapBetweenPages` preferences to relayout its content.

+* **PageLength (float, defaults to 0)** - the size of each page, in points, in the direction that the pages flow.
+When `PaginationMode` is right to left or left to right, this property represents the width of each page.
+When `PaginationMode` is topToBottom or bottomToTop, this property represents the height of each page.
+The default value is 0, which means the layout uses the size of the viewport to determine the dimensions of the page.

+* **PaginationBreakingMode (string, defaults to `page`)** - valid values are `page` and `column`.
+The manner in which column- or page-breaking occurs.
+This property determines whether certain CSS properties regarding column- and page-breaking are honored or ignored.
+When this property is set to column, the content respects the CSS properties related to column-breaking in place of page-breaking.

+* **GapBetweenPages (float, defaults to 0)** - the size of the gap, in points, between pages.

+In addition, Steroids adds the following configuration options:

 * **EnablePopGestureRecognition (boolean, defaults to true)** – when set to true, the back swipe gesture of iOS7 is disabled.